Honeybee deaths rose last year. Here's why farmers would go bust without bees

 Bennett recalls hearing stories about the collapse of honeybee colonies when he was in high school.
 Across the country bees were disappearing from their hives.
 Now, a new survey of beekeepers finds bees are still struggling.

-"Over the entire year, we estimate that beekeepers lost 48.2 % of their colonies," says Dan Aurrell, a researcher at Auburn University's bee lab, which collaborates with the non-profit, Bee Informed Partnership, to perform the survey.
+"Over the entire year, we estimate that beekeepers lost 48.2 % of their colonies," says Dan Aurell, a researcher at Auburn University's bee lab, which collaborates with the nonprofit Bee Informed Partnership to perform the survey.

-The report covers the period between April 2022, through April 2023, and included 3,006 beekeepers from across the U.S. This year's count marks the second highest estimated loss rate since 2010 to 2011, when the survey started recording annual losses.
+The report covers the period between April 2022 and April 2023 and included 3,006 beekeepers from across the U.S. This year's count marks the second-highest estimated loss rate since 2010 to 2011, when the survey started recording annual losses.

 "This is absolutely a concern," Aurell says.
 "This year's loss rates do not amount to a massive spike in colony deaths, but rather a continuation of worrisome loss rates."

-"A major concern for bees is the varroa mite," Pettis says.
+"A major concern for bees is the Varroa mite," Pettis says.
 It's a small parasite that feeds on bees and makes it difficult for them to stay healthy.
 "It shortens their lifespan," Pettis says.
-According to the U.S. Department of Agriculture, Vorroa is an invasive species that originated in Asia, and Pettis says beekeepers can use organic acids and other synthetic products to protect their bees.
+According to the U.S. Department of Agriculture, Varroa is an invasive species that originated in Asia, and Pettis says beekeepers can use organic acids and other synthetic products to protect their bees.

 There's also a concern that can seem hidden in plain sight — climate change.
 "When you layer on the big, broad issues of climate change, bees are really struggling," Pettis says.

-Reese, 60, is retired from the Air Force, and now works as a civilian for the army.
+Reese is retired from the Air Force and now works as a civilian for the Army.
 He says beekeeping is relaxing for him, almost a form of meditation.
 He says it is work to manage his bees, but he's been able to maintain his numbers, and grow his colonies, by dividing hives when some of the bees die.
 "If I left them feral, so to speak, and allowed them to survive on their own, it would be a much higher loss rate," so the effort is worth it, he says.

 Reese says bees never cease to amaze him, with their hive instincts and sophisticated ways of organizing themselves.
 "They communicate in phenomenal ways," he says.